Shikha-Srikumar/Fraud_Detection_System/README.md

 We designed a **recall-focused pipeline** that adapts dynamically to maintain consistent detection quality in streaming data.

-All copyright and claims owned by the owner and collabrators of the repository along with Center for Development of Advance Computing (CDAC),Bangalore.
+All copyright and claims owned by the owner and collabrators of the repository along with Center for Development of Advance Computing (CDAC Bangalore).

 ---